Rebelde (2022 TV series): Development

 In March 2021, production began in Mexico City.
 In May 2021, actor Sergio Mayer apologized to his cast mates and followers after his controversial statements in which he admitted to hating the band RBD, which came from Rebelde, the telenovela to which they are making a sequel.

 Marketing

 On 22 September 2021, Netflix revealed the first official poster.
 On 25 September 2021, Netflix revealed the first musical video teaser.
 On 9 November, the first teaser trailer was released.
 On 7 December, the official trailer was released.

 Soundtrack

 Rebelde la Serie (Official Soundtrack) is the first soundtrack of the television series, released on 5 January 2022 by Sony Music.
+It contains original music, as well as covers of RBD's first three singles, and of songs from Britney Spears, Selena, Jesse & Joy and Danny Ocean.
+The song "Rebelde" served as the lead single and promotional release of the show, and is the only track to feature the entire group.
+Not included on the album is the single "Salva-me (Balada Portuguesa)", which was released after the show's premiere.